MicrosoftDocs/ATADocs/ATPDocs/atp-sensor-monitoring.md

 # Monitoring your domain controller coverage

-As soon as your first Azure ATP sensor is installed and configured on any domain controller in your network, Azure ATP begins either constant active or passive scanning of all of the domain controllers in your network depending on the selections made during sensor setup.
+As soon as your first Azure ATP sensor is installed and configured on any domain controller in your network, Azure ATP begins monitoring your environment for domain controllers.

 During setup, it is recommended to select at least one Azure ATP sensor domain controller as the domain synchronizer candidate per domain.
-The job of the domain synchronizer is to ensure active, instead of default passive scanning and monitoring of your entire Active Directory environment is occurring.
+One of the jobs of the domain synchronizer sensor is to ensure that domain controllers are actively being searched for by that specific sensor.
 Domain controllers can be switched to and from domain synchronizer candidate status after initial configuration.
 See [Azure ATP sensor configuration](install-atp-step5.md) for more information about configuring an Azure sensor and setting it as a **domain synchronizer candidate**.

 Once an Azure ATP sensor is installed and configured on a domain controller in your network, the sensor communicates with the Azure ATP service on a constant basis sending sensor status, health and version information, and collected Active Directory events and changes.